 Today at my church they are having a children's program.
 There is only one problem.
 We only have one child, and “Child's Program” doesn't roll off the tongue.

 Why would you have a children's program when you only have one?
-The only reason I can come to is because we've always done it that way.
+The only reason I can come to is that we've always done it that way.

 The church I go to came from a split church.
 It was awesome.
 We had probably 30 people in the choir.
 The music was awesome.
 The culture was awesome.
 That was probably close to 20 years ago.
 There is only one problem.